juandavidyepes/weather-app/README.md

 ![Screenshot](Screenshot.png)

-You can find the following components in the web app:
+You can find the following components in the web app, temperature is shown in Celsius and wind speed in km/h. :

 ### Main City